LIYangggggg/SSB-OSR/README.md

 bash run_deit_Inet1k.sh
 ```

-This script will initiate the training process using the pre-configured optimal parameters and the [pretrained model](https://drive.google.com/file/d/1Y4DmcHhngex6h8B6bX-1Ehl6i6dJVgO7/view?usp=drive_link) for fine-tuning.
+This script will initiate the training process using the pre-configured optimal parameters and the official  [pretrained model](https://drive.google.com/file/d/1Y4DmcHhngex6h8B6bX-1Ehl6i6dJVgO7/view?usp=drive_link) for fine-tuning.
 The resulting trained model will be saved in the specified directory.
-We provide pre-trained model [DeiT III-Base](https://drive.google.com/file/d/1mpiZn1GP3K08L_RKjndI3WudceM53cUK/view?usp=sharing) and have set optimal default parameters for both training and testing.

 ## Testing

-After training, you can evaluate the model using the following script:
+After training, you can evaluate the model using the following script.
+We provide fine-tuned model [DeiT III-Base](https://drive.google.com/file/d/1mpiZn1GP3K08L_RKjndI3WudceM53cUK/view?usp=sharing) and have set optimal default parameters for both training and testing.

 ```bash
 bash run_eval_TTA.sh